dimitri009/My-Poll-App/README.md

   poll display (personal area, votes, results).
 - venv: This is a folder created bynazionalenv (it is a tool for create isolated Python environments) which contains all the executables needed to use the packages our Python project would need.
-- db.sqlite3: As seen above it is a lightweight SQL database file created with SQLite software.
+- db.sqlite3: It is a lightweight SQL database file created with SQLite software.
 It's a database in a file itself and imple mint a self-contained, complete and highly developed SQL database engine reliable.